ludwig-ai/ludwig-docs/docs/configuration/combiner.md

 - `entity_1`: list of input features that compose the first entity to compare.
 - `entity_2`: list of input features that compose the second entity to compare.
+- `fc_layers` (default `null`): is a list of dictionaries containing the parameters of all the fully connected layers.
+The length of the list determines the number of stacked fully connected layers and the content of each dictionary determines the parameters for a specific layer.
+The available parameters for each layer are: `output_size`, `norm`, `activation`, `dropout`, `weights_initializer` and `bias_initializer`.
+If any of those values is missing from the dictionary, the default one specified as a parameter of the decoder will be used instead.
 - `num_fc_layers` (default 0): this is the number of stacked fully connected layers that the input to the feature passes through.
 Their output is projected in the feature's output space.
 - `output_size` (default `256`): if `output_size` is not already specified in `fc_layers` this is the default